nlpcl-lab/ted-talks-annotation/README.md

 1. Run the web-based annotation tool: `export PYTHONPATH=.; python annotation/app.py`

 2. Annotate! 😵
+    - Click one of the given options on each video clips.
+The selected value will be saved to DB automatically with the sentential information.
     - We provided the annotators with [this guideline document](https://github.com/nlpcl-lab/ted-talks-annotation/blob/master/guideline_for_annotators.pdf) when using [Amazon Mechanical Turk](https://www.mturk.com).

 3. Export the annotation data: `export PYTHONPATH=.; python annotation/dbscript.py --run=export_data`